Master's Funding: My Experience and Tipsby Amy

 Once I had done all my research, I applied for my Master’s and sent in my application.
 It was when I received my unconditional offer that I then moved on to organise my finances, and applied for my Postgraduate Master’s Loan.

-In my opinion, applying for a Postgraduate Master’s Loan is a lot easier compared to Undergraduate study, as everyone is entitled to the same amount for postgraduate study and the amount you recieve doesn’t rely on your parent’s income.
-Everyone is entitled to £10,906, and this year this has gone up to £11,222.
+In my opinion, applying for a Postgraduate Master’s Loan is a lot easier compared to undergraduate study.
+Everyone is entitled to the same amount for postgraduate study - you can get up to £11,570 - and the amount you receive doesn’t rely on your parents’ income.

 After the process of applying for my loan, I had to wait to hear whether I was eligible.
 Your eligibility for Master's funding depends on:

 - If you’ve had a Master’s loan previously

 Luckily, the wait wasn’t long, and I heard back from Student Finance England quite quickly.
 They informed me I was eligible for the maximum Postgraduate Master’s Loan.

 So, I accepted and made note of all the instalments I was going to receive so I knew when the loan was going to be in my student account, and I could budget around it.

 What is the difference between undergraduate and postgraduate loans?